 Signed Permission Letter

-The only submittable item that is not electronic is a signed permission letter allowing the Hannon Library to distribute your work to the web at large, as opposed to just making it available within the campus network.
-This permission letter is required to be physically on-file in order to permit Internet-wide distribution.
+The signed permission letter allows the Hannon Library to distribute your work to the web at large, as opposed to just making it available within the campus network.
+This permission letter is specifies the level of sharing that you permit, ranging from Internet-wide distribution to archival only (i.e., no distribution).

 When to Submit Your Thesis